BryanSchuetz/dai/careers/working-at-dai.md

 </div>
 <div class="content--box">
 <p>
-Since 1970, DAI employees have worked to achieve profound and positive change in the countries and communities in which we work.
-Our core values are excellence, integrity, responsibility, and global citizenship.
-These values shape our culture and provide the basis for our success.
+Since 1970, DAI employees have partnered with governments, companies, investors, and communities to achieve positive results.
+Our core values—excellence, integrity, responsibility, and good citizenship—shape our culture and provide the basis for our success.
 </p>
 <p>
 Our ability to innovate and implement solutions to complex problems is a direct result of our commitment to act with integrity in everything we do.